 Smoke Control Areas

 Solid fuel burning, such as wood and coal fires, releases particulate matter and other pollutants which can harm air quality.
-Smoke, Burning and Air Quality are covered in more detail on our Air Quality page
+View more information on air quality.

 It is an offence to emit smoke from the chimney of a building that is situated within a designated smoke control area.
 It is also an offence to deliver an "unauthorised fuel" for use within a designated smoke control area, unless this fuel is to be used on an appliance that has been "exempted" from the controls that generally apply to smoke control areas.